denoland/deno/docs/npm_nodejs.md

 - Using the [`std/node`](./npm_nodejs/std_node.md) modules of the Deno standard library to "polyfill" the built-in modules of Node.js
-- Using [CDNs](./npm_nodejs/cdns.md) to access the vast majority of npm packages in ways the work under Deno.
+- Using [CDNs](./npm_nodejs/cdns.md) to access the vast majority of npm packages in ways that work under Deno.
 - How [import maps](./npm_nodejs/import_maps.md) can be used to provide "bare specifier" imports like Node.js under Deno, without needing to use a package manager to install packages locally.